ludovicm67/simple-whiteboard/README.md

 - [LitElement](https://lit.dev/) - A simple base class for creating fast, lightweight web components.
 - [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript.
-- [Rough.js](https://roughjs.com/) - A small (9.7 KB gzipped) graphics library that lets you draw in a sketchy, hand-drawn-like, style.
+- [Rough.js](https://roughjs.com/) - A small graphics library that lets you draw in a sketchy, hand-drawn-like, style.
 - [Perfect Freehand](https://github.com/steveruizok/perfect-freehand) - A tiny library for rendering perfect freehand lines.

 ## License